broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

 import TabItem from '@theme/TabItem';

-If you contribute to the GATK-SV codebase, we recommend you build Docker images to ensure they build successfully and function as intended.
+If you contribute to the GATK-SV codebase, we recommend you ensure that affected Docker images build successfully and function as intended.
 The process involves two steps:

 - **Build**: Create Docker images from Dockerfiles.